June 13, 2023 #Image of Chile

 Along these same lines, the policy reinforces the principles of democracy and the defense of human rights, seeking to establish gender equality and non-discrimination as guiding principles in Chile's foreign policy.

-2. It promotes participation, inclusion, transversality and an intersectional approach
+2. It promotes participation, inclusion, transversality and an intersectional approach.

-The FFP is participative, since it aims to open spaces for all stakeholders in its design and implementation.
+The FFP is participatory, since it aims to open spaces for all stakeholders in its design and implementation.
 It is inclusive, as it aims for its benefits to reach everyone, both in the political and commercial spheres.
-It is transversal, by promoting coordinated action in all areas of the Foreign Affairs Ministry’s work.
+It is transversal, by promoting coordinated action in all areas of the Foreign Affairs Ministry's work.
 And it is intersectional, since it recognizes that inequality is not only structural, but also configured by the overlapping of various factors.

 3. It reviews the institutional structure and culture